absurdly-nerdly/tools-public/ide-files_OG/glob_OG-handoff.md

 ## 4. Outstanding Issues / Critical Notes / Context

 *   [List any known blockers, critical warnings from logs, pending decisions, environment issues, or important context not captured elsewhere.
 This is crucial for the receiving Orchestrator.]
-*   [Example: "The verification script `verify-task-set.py` consistently timed out during the last attempt on TS{X-1}.
+*   [Example: "A verification step consistently timed out during the last attempt on TS{X-1}.
 Root cause unknown."]
 *   [Example: "User approval is pending for the adjustments made in PR-ZZ."]

 ---